-Emery/Weiner’s admissions process is designed to be comprehensive in nature, and yet tailored to each individual applicant.
-The Admissions Team works closely with families to develop personal relationships, get to know students as unique individuals, and provide families with important information so they can may make informed decisions.
+Emery/Weiner’s admissions process is designed to be comprehensive in nature, yet tailored to each individual applicant.
+The Admissions Team works closely with families to develop personal relationships, get to know students as unique individuals, and provide families with important information so they can make informed decisions.
 The admissions process includes an application, student and parent interviews, academic transcripts, teacher recommendations, and the Independent Student Entrance Exam (ISEE), or PSAT as an option for prospective 11th graders.

-Our students come from a wide variety of schools – in 2018, more than 50 public and private schools in the Houston area alone.
+Our students come from a wide variety of schools – in 2022, more than 50 public and private schools in the Houston area alone.
 Additionally, several students who relocate to Houston from the US and abroad are admitted to EWS for Middle and Upper School.
 The result is an engaging and diverse learning environment, one that promotes friendship and teamwork by emphasizing our similarities, while appreciating our differences.

-What does it mean to be placed in the wait pool?
 It has become common that we receive applications from more qualified candidates than we have space available in our classes.
 As such, we maintain an active wait pool.
 The wait pool is not in ranked order, but rather a group of qualified applicants with continued interest in enrolling at EWS.
 Should an opening in one of our grades occur, the Admissions Committee will evaluate the current characteristics of the class to select the most suitable applicant to advance from the wait pool.
 The likelihood of movement from the wait pool depends on a host of factors and is better known after the initial enrollment deadline.
 The wait pool stays active until the first day of the new school year.

-Do you offer financial aid?
 EWS is committed to the principle that tuition expenses not be a barrier to enrollment, and students are accepted on a need-blind basis.
-Currently, EWS provides more than 1.3 million dollars in tuition assistance to more than 35 percent of our student body.
-To determine need, EWS uses the services of SmartAid.
+Currently, EWS provides about 1.5 million dollars in tuition assistance to more than 35 percent of our student body.
+To determine need, EWS uses the services of Blackbaud Financial Aid.